haubie/midiex/README.md

 The hot-plug support of MIDI devices on MacOS is made possible with with the Rust [coremidi](https://github.com/chris-zen/coremidi) library.

 ## Status
 This library is currently under active development and it’s API is likely to change.
-It's been tested on MacOS only although it is currently building on Mac (M-series and x86), Linux (64-bit ARM, RISC-V and x86) and Windows (x86_64) with precompiled binary packages (see the Getting started section below).
+It's been tested on MacOS only although it is currently building on Mac (M-series and x86), Linux (64-bit ARM, RISC-V and x86) and Windows (x86_64) with precompiled binary packages available (see the Getting started section below).

 ## API
 At it's most basic level, the core functions of Midiex are for: